rkulla/vimogen/README.md

 I created Vimogen because many plugins that I use, such as vim-rails, syntastic and snipMate-snippets, get new changes all of the time and I wanted an easy way to keep my copies up-to-date.
-I also wanted something easy to set up and to let me synchronize my plugins and color schemes across my different machines.
+I also wanted something that didn't clutter up my vimrc file.
+And I really wanted something super easy to use and to allow me synchronize all of my plugins and color schemes across my different machines.

+How Vimogen works...

 Simply create a manifest file in your home directory called .vimogen_repos (or let vimogen generate one for you) and put git URLs to Vim plugins in